JasonDClarke/react-google-map-demo/src/apiUsage.Readme.md

 Use case 5: Open page, use streetview
 Maps Javascript Api: 1 hit

-Use case 6: Open page, type "Empire state building, USA" in search bar Maps Javascript Api: 1 hit
+Use case 6: Open page, type "Empire state building, USA" in search bar (slowly so debounce is not enacted) Maps Javascript Api: 1 hit
 Places api: 25 Hits